faroukalsajee/lighthouse-labs-scheduler/README.md

 # Interview Scheduler

 ## Project Description

-#### Interview Scheduler is a SPA (Single Page Application) for tracking students interviews built with the latest tools and techniques for optimized user experience.
+### Interview Scheduler is a SPA (Single Page Application) for tracking students interviews built with the latest tools and techniques for optimized user experience.
 The App utilizes React built-in and custom hooks and allows users to add, edit and delete appointments in real time.
 Data is persisted by the API server using a PostgreSQL database.
 The client application communicates with an API server over HTTP, using the JSON format.
-For quality assurance, the project follows best practices of TDD (Test Driven Development), where individual Components are tested in isolation as well as End-to-End testing is performed.
+For quality assurance, the project follows best practices of TDD (Test Driven Development), where individual Components are tested in isolation as well as End-to-End testing is performed

 ## Project Deployment

 This app is deployed online using [Heroku](https://www.heroku.com/), [CircleCI](https://circleci.com/) and [Netlify](https://www.netlify.com/).
 [Check it out!](https://seemesoon.netlify.app/)

 Note: The application may take a few seconds to work on netlify as Heroku host server takes time to warm up.

 ---

 ## Project Display

 ![IMAGE ALT TEXT HERE](https://github.com/faroukalsajee/scheduler/blob/master/docs/chrome-capture%20(1).gif)
 ![IMAGE ALT TEXT HERE](https://github.com/faroukalsajee/scheduler/blob/master/docs/chrome-capture%20(2).gif)
 ![IMAGE ALT TEXT HERE](https://github.com/faroukalsajee/scheduler/blob/master/docs/chrome-capture.gif)